Friday, May 21, 2021

 HUMPTY'S JIG - Humpty's Jig - (© Dave Hum 2005) - Original composition in memory of a lovable Jack Russell - played on the 5 string banjo - GDGBD tuning.

-HUM'S HORNPIPE - "Hum's Hornpipe" played on the 5 string banjo - GCGBD tuning - key of C - This tune was composed and dedicated to me by Jim Reed from Sidney, Kentucky - one of my favourite pickers on the banjohangout website - he has a YouTube channel if you want to check him out - http://www.youtube.com/user/lowrotor100.
+HUM'S HORNPIPE - "Hum's Hornpipe" played on the 5 string banjo - GCGBD tuning - key of C - This tune was composed and dedicated to me by Jim Reed from Sidney, Kentucky - one of my favourite pickers on the BanjoHangout website - he has a YouTube channel if you want to check him out - http://www.youtube.com/user/lowrotor100.

 HUNTER'S PURSE - An arrangement of this traditional Irish reel played on the 5 string banjo - GDGCD tuning - capo 2nd fret, 5th string capo 7th fret for key of A minor.

-his band "Mungo Jerry" in the 70's - played on the 5 string banjo - GDGBD tuning - capo 2nd fret, 5th string capo 7th fret for key of A - I've added some improvised bluesy licks.
+IN THE SUMMERTIME - Ray Dorset's tune "In The Summertime" which was a skiffle blues hit for his band "Mungo Jerry" in the 70's - played on the 5 string banjo - GDGBD tuning - capo 2nd fret, 5th string capo 7th fret for key of A - I've added some improvised bluesy licks.

 JERUSALEM RIDGE - Bill Monroe tune "Jerusalem Ridge" played on the 5 string banjo - GDG(Bflat)D tuning - capo 2nd fret, 5th string capo 7th fret for key of A minor.